Navigating the Gwinnett Superior Court: A Guide to the Judicial System

 Beyond processing various criminal cases, this is the court of general jurisdiction and deals with equitable actions and civil lawsuits cases, adoptions, divorce, and more.

 The Superior Court is also authorized to correct lower courts’ errors.
 For example, although Magistrate Court Civil Division handles cases including civil claims of $15,000 or less and county ordinance violations, the Superior and the State Court handle appeals for decisions in some Gwinnett County Magistrate Court cases, such as decisions in a tenant or landlord and civil cases.

 When submitting documents to this court, you have to make sure to pay the filing fees.
 Checks should be made payable for filing costs plus local sheriff service to Clerk, Superior Court.

-Any publication cost should be paid by separate check payable to the publisher and submitted to the clerk on filing.
-In addition, if you file a motion or a petition requesting an order 30 days or more after judgment or dismissal, new filing costs will be applied.
+Any publication cost should be paid by a separate check payable to the publisher and submitted to the clerk on filing.
+In addition, new filing costs will be applied if you file a motion or a petition requesting an order 30 days or more after judgment or dismissal.

 When facing drug charges in Georgia, it is important to take action immediately.
 Talk to an experienced drug crime defense lawyer before making any statements.
 At Philip Kim Law, P.C., we provide skilled drug crime defense representation to clients in Lawrenceville, GA, and throughout surrounding areas in Georgia.